 The documentation analyzed indicates that there are three basic ways to collaborate with the Android development: (i) to report bugs (errors); (ii) develop applications; (iii) contribute to the code.
-The security errors are treated in a confidential way to avoid situations of vulnerability and the common errors are linked to the operation of Android on different devices or applications.
-To send an error report does not create an immediate response demand and the Android forums feature extensive files of already solved errors.
+The security errors are treated in a confidential way to avoid situations of vulnerability, and the common errors are linked to the operation of Android on different devices or applications.
+To send an error report does not create an immediate response demand, and the Android forums feature extensive files of already solved errors.

-Concerning to the labor for processing of errors, the documentation states that the set of errors reported are reviewed periodically by maintainers who update their status/phases until the error reported be moved to a group of resolved issues and have the status of released in the current version of Android or will be released in the future version.
+Concerning the labor for processing of errors, the documentation states that the set of errors reported are reviewed periodically by maintainers who update their status/phases until the error reported be moved to a group of resolved issues and have the status of released in the current version of Android or will be released in the future version.

-In this process, emerges the cooperative labor relationship, non-formal, in which appears the developer/employee, that is, one who works in the Android development with no formal labor relation with Google.
-This is another form of cooperation, in which developers/workers are not side-by-side physically, but they are in virtual.
-Virtually here, is not in the sense that there is "only in potency or like faculty, without real effect", but in the sense that it is an actual process created via electronic means, namely, a form of cooperative labor that takes place in the virtual plan.
+In this process emerges the non-formal cooperative labor relationship, in which appears the developer/employee who works in the Android development with no formal labor relation with Google.
+Also emerges another characteristic of cooperation in which developers/workers are not side-by-side physically, but they are virtual.
+Virtually here, it is not in the sense that there is "only in potency or like faculty, without real effect", but in the sense that it is an actual process created via electronic means, namely, a form of cooperative labor that takes place in the plan of virtuality.

-All the work connected with the errors reported, thus, depends on the cooperation of users and it configures a workflow independent of standard Android development.
-In other words, if there was not this form of collaboration, Android development would be limited by the capacity of handling errors identified by the original developers at some point during the programming process.
+All the work connected with the errors reported, thus, depends on the cooperation of users, and it configures a workflow independent of standard Android development.
+In other words, if there were not this form of collaboration, Android development would be limited by the capacity of handling errors identified by the original developers at some point during the programming process.

-In addition to errors report, the documentation also indicates that the interactions between developers/employees or between these and the leadership of the project for issues related to the labor of Android development is mediated by internet-based interaction tools and occurs through forums and mailing lists by email.
-Because most of the developers/workers are in geographically different locations and the assembles occurs only virtually, the labor process coordination occurs asynchronously due, for example, time zone differences and the availability of time for the individual worker realizes tasks relating to Android's development.
+In addition to the errors report, the documentation also indicates the interactions between developers/employees or between these and the project's leadership for issues related to Android development labor is mediated by internet-based interaction tools and occurs through forums and mailing lists.
+Because most developers/workers are in different geographic locations and the work meeting occurs only virtually, the labor process coordination occurs asynchronously due, for example, time zone differences and the availability of time for the individual worker to realize tasks relating to Android's development.
 On the other hand, simultaneous processes are restricted basically to random times of two or more developers/workers are at the same time working on Android or the previously combined moments between them.

-To deal with the complexities of the Android development, the interactions are grouped into major themes: (i) android-platform - for general discussion about the Android project or platform technologies; (ii) android-building - on the construction of the Android source code and build system; (iii) android-porting - connected developers who want to embed Android into a new device; (iv) android-contrib - for contributions to the code for Android; (v) android-kernel - contributions to the Linux kernel used by Android devices; (vi) android-ota - for contributions in the Android system Over The Air (OTA), method of distribution of system updates.
+The Android development has many complexities, and to deal with them, demand the interactions became grouped into major themes: (i) android-platform - for general discussion about the Android project or platform technologies; (ii) android-building - on the construction of the Android source code and build system; (iii) android-porting - connected developers who want to embed Android into a new device; (iv) android-contrib - for contributions to the code for Android; (v) android-kernel - contributions to the Linux kernel used by Android devices; (vi) android-ota - for contributions in the Android system Over The Air (OTA), method of distribution of system updates.